 706 - The Road to Retirement: Understanding the Basics and Avoiding Costly Financial Mistakes Room: Wright A - 4th Floor own retirement.
-Living much longer than their parents' generation, making ability can lead to an increased risk for abuse, particularly today's retirees are also are spending more time in retirement than in the years planning for it.
+Living much longer than their parents' generation, in the years planning for it.
 Women are especially vulnerable to this longevity risk and can least afford to make financial mistakes.
 This workshop will provide attendees with a basic understanding of the different sources of retirement income and other programs that provide the foundation for retirement security.
 Participants will learn techniques for helping their clients, as well as themselves, identify and maximize those sources as income.
 Special focus will be placed on understanding and avoiding costly mistakes related to Social Security and Medicare.